Anu: Worship

 Starting in the Ur III period, Anu came to be seen as a member of a triad of foremost deities invoked in royal inscriptions, which also included Enlil and Enki.
 A seat, known as Barakiskilla ("dais, pure place") and a garden dedicated to him are mentioned in documents from the reign of Ur-Nammu.
 Their location is uncertain, but Andrew R. George tentatively proposes Ur.
 In the following Isin-Larsa period, kings of Isin made no reference to Anu in their year formulas.
 Rim-Sîn I of Larsa revived the tradition and invoked the traditional triad in them, possibly to show that he planned to control all of southern Babylonia.
 It has been also suggested that one of his predecessors, Gungunum, invoked Anu, Enlil and Nanna as a similar trinity in his inscriptions to show he was in control of their major cult centers.
 After conquering Rim-Sin I's kingdom, Hammurabi of Babylon started to invoke Anu and Enlil, though not Ea, in his own formulas.
 Similar evidence is not available from the reign of Samsu-iluna, who only invoked Anu and Enlil in a single inscription most likely pertaining to the reconquest of southern cities.
 Later kings of the same dynasty only infrequently mentioned the pair, most likely as a part of ceremonial formulas meant to tie their reigns to a longer tradition.

 In Assyria, Anu appears for the first time in an inscription of Shamshi-Adad I, who described him as one of the gods who bestowed kingship upon him.
-A temple of Adad which he built in Assur later came to be a dedicated to both the weather god and Anu.
+A temple of Adad which he built in Assur later came to be dedicated to both the weather god and Anu.
 It was accompanied by a ziggurat, Emelamanna ("house of the radiance of heaven").
 Daniel Schwemer suggests that the pairing of those two gods was based on the common view that they were father and son.

-No direct references to worship of Anu are known from the part of the Old Babylonian period during which the cults of Uruk were temporarily relocated to Kish in the north of Babylonia.
+No direct references to the worship of Anu are known from the part of the Old Babylonian period during which the cults of Uruk were temporarily relocated to Kish in the north of Babylonia.
 A possible exception is a deity or deities designated by the logogram AN.dINANNA.
 However, it has also been proposed that it represents not Anu and Inanna as a pair, as commonly assumed, but a specific manifestation of Inanna, Urkitum.
 Presently there is no agreement regarding this problem in scholarship and which deity or deities it refers to remains uncertain.